Turbodunker/lsm-bpf/Pattern-blockdir.md

 1. Objective
 Block read-operations for one or more user-specified directories and all files(regular, directory and special) in said directories.
 Opening and writing to files are ok.
 Assume the LSM BPF program(s) are loaded sometime after boot.

-    1. One or more directories must be able to block read operations
+    1. One or more (target) directories must be able to block read operations
-    2. Only files(regular/directory/special) that are immediate child node for above directories should be blocked from reading.
+    2. Only files(regular/directory/special) that are the immediate child nodes for target directories should be blocked from reading.
-    3. ...
+    3. Symbolic- and Hardlinks to protected files should not be readable during load.
+    4. Bind mounts of a target directory to anywhere else on the same filesystem should not make protected files readable
+    5. Using chroot to sandbox inside a target directory should not circumvent protections.
+    6. Aliases to protected files should not be able to circumvent protections.
+    7. Special files like FIFO(named pipe) should not be able to circumvent protections.
+Should still work if pipe is opened prior to pattern being loaded.
+Note again that writing is ok.
+    8. Memory mapping of protected files, after pattern is loaded, should not circumvent protections

 2. Name
 Blockdir-read

 3. Hook points
-For finding hooks to consider I've through the hooks on the (kernel documentation for my kernel version) [https://www.kernel.org/doc/html/v6.8/core-api/kernel-api.html]
+For finding hooks to consider I've through the hooks on the [kernel documentation for my kernel version] (https://www.kernel.org/doc/html/v6.8/core-api/kernel-api.html)

 - file-permission
     This hook-point was chosen because file-permission is called before accessing an open file.
 In particular right before "various" read/write operations, and since we want to block all read operations to a given directory, this was expected to catch a lot of cases.
 This comes with the trade-off of the hook being called on every file access.